LeoPython2006/namaz_recommender/README.md

 Type your question in Russian and the bot will respond with the closest answer or a list of recommended links.

 Type `exit` to quit the chat.

+## Website

+A minimal static site is available in the `docs` directory.
+To publish it on GitHub Pages:

+1. Push this repository to GitHub.
+2. In the repository **Settings**, enable GitHub Pages for the `docs/` folder.
+3. GitHub will provide a public URL for your site after a few minutes.